494shley/494shley/README.md

 ## 👨‍💻 About Me

-I'm a software development student who learns best by building useful things from scratch.
+I'm a Computer Science student who learns best by building useful things from scratch.

 Most of my current work is focused on **Clashly**, a Python desktop app for BlueStacks/ADB automation.
 Building it has helped me develop practical experience with desktop UI design, computer vision, automation, configuration systems, debugging, packaging, and user-focused release flows.